 Overview

-What are the nonverbal signs of shame? | Slumped shoulders, lowering our head, looking down, no eye contact, unconsistent speech |
+What is the body language of embarrassment? | Slumped shoulders, lowering our head, looking down, no eye contact, inconsistent speech |

-Can audience tell when presenters are shy? | Yes |
+Can the audience tell when presenters are shy? | Yes |

-Why was Steve Jobs presentation so good? | He just practied a lots, along with intesting presentation outfits |
+Why was Steve Jobs's presentation so good? | He just practised a lot, along with interesting presentation outfits |

 Table of Contents

-10 Tips to master Body Language in Presentations
+10 Tips to Master Body Language in Presentations

 Consider Your Appearance